phronmophobic/dewey/README.md

 # due to rate limits, takes around 3 hours (mostly sleeping).
 clojure -X:download-deps

+# downloads tags for each deps.edn clojure library to releases/yyyy-MM-dd/deps-tags.edn
 clojure -X:update-tag-index

+# creates an index of library name to library metadata in releases/yyyy-MM-dd/deps-libs.edn
 clojure -X:update-available-git-libs-index
 ```

+These commands must be run in order.

 ## Finding Clojure Libraries Methodology

 Github search is quirky and has certain limitations imposed by rate-limiting.
-Below is a short synopsis of how Dewey attempts to locate clojure projects on github within the limitations imposed by github.
+Below is a short synopsis of how Dewey attempts to locate clojure projects on github within the limitations imposed by github's API.

 ### Current Method